tysolov/CS220-dmfb-synthesis-skeleton/README.md

 This version of the project compiles assays represented by a CFG and independent DAGs for each basic block, with TRANSFER_IN instructions representing SSA phi nodes, and TRANSFER_OUT instructions representing SSI sigma nodes.

-This project has been verified to run appropriately on macOS >= 10.13, Ubuntu Linux 14.04 LTS, and Windows 10 (using the Linux Subsystem).
+This project has been verified to run appropriately on macOS >= 10.13, Ubuntu Linux 14.04 LTS and 18.04.3 LTS, and Windows 10 (using the Linux Subsystem).
 It should work as is on any environment where cmake and GCC or Clang is available.

 ### Requirements:
 - `git`
 - `cmake` 2.8 or later
-- `C++11` or later (if you use > `C++11` features, update the `CMakeLists.txt` file to require the later version to avoid warnings/errors)
+- `Clang` or `GCC/G++` with support for `C++11` or later (if you use > `C++11` features, update the `CMakeLists.txt` file to require the later version to avoid warnings/errors)

 ## Getting started:
 1. (Optional) fork this repo to create a GitHub-hosted clone of this repo under your username